 The wedding all of a sudden took a more formal tone.
 Men in black tuxes, bridesmaids in long dresses with sequins tops, Mother of the Bride in a long flowy formal dress.
 Do I dare…. change to a long dress?

 After much consideration, I decided, yes!
 So after looking on the internet, I found another dress from Teri Jon.
-The long dress is Off The Shoulder Studded Gown in navy.
-It seems that navy is the new black.
+The long dress is Off The Shoulder Studded Gown in dark blue.
+Dark blue or Navy is the new black.
 Perfect for all occasions.
 The material in this dress is the same scuba material, 72% nylon and 28% Elastane.
 The sparkle rhinestone detail adds just the right amount of glamour for a special night.

-I was about sick about the price, but with some hunting on the internet, I found this dress in my size (the only one left) at Lord and Taylor for more than half off…. which means… I am keeping BOTH dresses!!!
-With many events ahead and do I dare say…. another wedding, I can wear the shorter dress too.
+The sticker price was high, but with some hunting on the internet, I found this dress in my size (the only one left) at Lord and Taylor for more than half off…. which means… I am keeping BOTH dresses!!!
+With many events ahead and do I dare say… another wedding, I can wear the shorter dress too.
 Now, that is WINNING.

 What I Wore As Mother Of The Groom

 Lots of exciting times ahead.
-More blog post on other wedding attire, fall fashions, new beach house, and the list goes on.
+More blog posts on other wedding attire, fall fashions, new beach house, and the lists go on.
 Subscribe to my email list to receive the newest blog post.
 You can find me on Facebook and Instagram.